easybiblabs/oauth2-client-php/README.md

 OAuth specifies errors that can be returned from the server.
-This client represents two types in exceptions: `AuthorizationErrorException` and `TokenResponseErrorException`.
+This client represents two types in exceptions: `AuthorizationErrorException` and `TokenRequestErrorException`.
 You can find the documentation [here](http://tools.ietf.org/html/rfc6749#section-4.1.2.1) and [here](http://tools.ietf.org/html/rfc6749#section-5.2), respectively.